thejinxters/SudoKing/README.md

     "sessionExpirationMinutes": 10 // number of minutes before it prompts for your password again up to 30 minutes }
 ```
+You're now ready to configure iTerm to use `sudoking`

 ## Configure [iterm2](https://iterm2.com) to use `sudoking`